EOFY offer

 Key takeaways

-- Include all essential compliance information on every invoice such as your ABN, client's business details, unique invoice numbers, detailed service descriptions, and correct GST calculations to meet legal requirements and avoid payment delays.
+• Include all required details on every consulting invoice (your ABN, client details, a unique invoice number, an itemised service description, GST if applicable, and clear payment terms) to meet Australian compliance requirements and avoid payment delays.

 What is a consulting invoice?